All Episodes

 These are small business people.

-Meanwhile, Obama's talking about raising everybody's taxes and excise tax, get this, this is from the Hill.
+Meanwhile, Obama's talking about raising everybody's taxes, an excise tax, get this, this is from the Hill.

-You who afford the best insurance policy, you're gonna pay a tax for being able to afford it.
+You who afford the best insurance policy, you're going to pay a tax for being able to afford it.

-So Pelosi, I mean let me tell you something, folks.
+So Pelosi, let me tell you something, folks.

 This is not a joke.

-These bills, cap and trade, health care gonna destroy the housing sector.
+These bills, cap and trade, health care are going to destroy the housing sector.

 They are disposable income killers.

-Forget canceling cable and skipping rent and mortgage payments.
+Forget canceling cable and skipping rent, mortgage payments.

-Uh we got a new phrase here for today's under 30 crowd, moving on down.
+We got a new phrase here for today's under-30 crowd moving on down.

 There's no tort reform in this bill.